Skip to main content

 The show is mostly lighthearted, but it makes some hard pivots to philosophical, especially in its climactic number, “Being Alive.”
 Here Bobby muses on what this thing called marriage could possibly offer the rational person.
 “Someone to hold you too close?
 Someone to hurt you too deep?
 Someone to sit in your chair?
 To ruin your sleep?”
 Bobby begins the number dreading the prospect of ever inviting someone else’s mess into his own life, or of opening up the most tender parts of his psyche to another person to be judged, or maybe to be embraced.
 But the possibility of “being alive,” offers its own kind of seduction, the promise of facing life’s challenges with someone always by his side.
 By the end of the song, Bobby can’t help but crave it.

 There is a construct of manhood that exists in the imagination of popular culture which represents independence uncompromised—power that leans not on the support of anything or anyone.
 Pop culture has long made a joke out of the men and their fear of commitment, but Company touches on something much deeper concerning the male fear of romance.
 There’s a fear of vulnerability, and of compromising one’s sense of control.
-This counters a prevailing image of how men have been trained to socialize themselves for generation.
+This counters a prevailing image of how men have been trained to socialize themselves for generation, and pop culture absolutely loves to play around with this.

 I want to talk a lot about the romantic comedy film genre, and I want to really focus on one particular film, What’s Up, Doc?
 This film is not only a rom-com itself, but it also plays like a throwback to the earliest films of the genre.
 (Food for thought: What’s Up, Doc? reached its 50th anniversary this year, placing it in equal proximity between the classical films it is referencing and the modern day …) The movie makes a strong case study because What’s Up, Doc? actively explores the fear of romance taking away a man’s sense of control and security.
 This it does not with heavy drama or heart-racing explosions (though at least one hotel room is burned to a crisp before the credits roll), but with something even more straining: slapstick.